 While holding the baby, it’s important to always be on the lookout for any signs of discomfort.
 Since newborn babies can sleep around 16 hours per day, there’s a good chance a newborn will be fast asleep in your arms.
 Try not to wake a newborn baby if possible.
 Watching them sleep as you hold them is incredibly beneficial for your bond to develop even further.

 How to Pick Up a Baby

-As long as you’re gently supporting their head and neck, you’re already halfway towards a healthy hold and pick-up.
+As long as you’re gently supporting their head and neck, you’re already halfway toward a healthy hold and pick up.

 Believe it or not, there is power in cuddling your little nugget.
 It can help mamas with their maternal stress and calm them down.
 Skin-to-skin contact with your baby can also help your newborn regulate their body temperature.
 And if you’re baby is in pain, snuggling with them can actually reduce their discomfort.

 Holding a baby is fun, terrifying, and probably one of the sweetest experiences life has to offer.
 If you feel a range of emotions when holding a child, you’re not alone.
 We’ve rounded up a few quotes that express what it’s like to cradle a baby in your arms.

 “This is a place where grandmothers hold babies on their laps, under the stars, and whisper in their ears that the lights in the sky are holes in the floor of heaven.” — Rick Bragg